SkyTradeInc/185server/README.md

 ## b) What libraries are being used in the app and why?
-- Socket io: works for realtime web applications that require live data streaming between the client and the server.
+- Socket.io: works for realtime web applications that require live data streaming between the client and the server.
 - Express JS: used for server management by listening for any input/connection requests from the browser.
 - Mongoose: this is a Object Data Modeling libriray for mongo db management.
 It manages relationships between data, provides schema validation, and is used to translate between objects in code and the representation of those objects in MongoDB.
 - Axios makes HTTP requests to be used in the front and back end applications.
 - CORS (cross origin resource sharing) allows cross communication between the browser and API.
 - JSON web tokens allow claims, such as user data, to be represented in a secure manner.
-- Regex:
+- Regex stands for regular expression and is a special text string for describing a search pattern.
+A regex search actually scours each page in the search domain character-by-character  In our project, regex has been used in our product search and matches the characters to the products in the database.
+- material-UI is a design language developed by Google and is somewhat similar to Bootstrap. we have used it to assist with responsiveness and layout.

 ## c) A team is about to engage in a project, developing a website for a small business.
 What knowledge and skills would they need in order to develop the project?
 - A thorough understanding of the business and the pain points that need to be solved.